awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_message_application/Readme.md

         return null;
        }
       }

 ## Create the HTML files

 At this point, you have created all of the Java files required for the AWS Message application.
 Now you create the HTML files that are required for the application's graphical user interface (GUI).
-Under the resource folder, create a template folder and then create the following HTML files:
+Under the **resource** folder, create a **template** folder, and then create the following HTML files:

 + index.html
 + message.html